mrshu/otazkovac/README.md

 generate questions from the text their pupils read and thereby test how much detail from the text were they able to comprehend.

+This project is licensed under the terms of the GNU General Public License (v2 or later).

 ### Question generation

 While generation of questions from text might sound like an interesting problem